 First, in order to even open, properties had to develop SOPs (here is Cottar’s), get every staff member tested before they could come back, pass a thorough in-person inspection, get issuance of the Ministry of Health Covid-19 Clearance Certificate (which is good for three months then they come to check again and re-issue), and comply with the Kenya Tourism and Travel Health and Safety Protocols.
 Cottars have also gone a step further and are in process of implementing a system called I Auditor, which is an online checklist system that each staff member/department will have to check off daily that the camp manager then checks.

 Upon arrival at the properties, staff will be wearing masks and gloves; bags are taken to be sprayed and sanitized before being brought to your room/suite/tent; guest temperatures are taken and by law, are taken daily.
 At Cottar’s I received a guest COVID-kit: a personal tote containing a mask, hand sanitizer, and wipes.
 There are foot-operated hand-washing stations and/or touchless hand-sanitizer dispensers set up throughout the property.
-Throughout the country, guides and guests are supposed to be wearing masks, and if you go to a property that doesn’t offer the same level of exclusive privacy that Cottars can offer, that might be mandatory and preferred, however, Cottars has the private Bush Villa, the Conservation Camp that can be booked exclusively, and a 4P-package for new bookings into Cottar’s 1920s Camp that includes private vehicle, guide, tracker, dining, activities, and more, there can be a conversation about everyone’s comfort level as to when to wear a mask or not.
+Throughout the country, guides and guests are supposed to be wearing masks, and if you go to a property that doesn’t offer the same level of exclusive privacy that Cottars can offer, that might be mandatory and preferred, however, Cottars has the Private Bush Villa and a 4P-package for new bookings into Cottar’s 1920s Camp that includes private vehicle, guide, tracker, dining, activities, and more, there can be a conversation about everyone’s comfort level as to when to wear a mask or not.

 I personally didn’t wear a mask on the property knowing that the entire staff had been tested before welcoming any guests, and with the conscious awareness that we all kept our distance and didn’t hug (so sad!).
 That said, the majority of the staff did continue to wear their mask and servers all wore gloves (I told some I was perfectly fine with them not wearing those things, in part because the waste being created by COVID is killing my soul and so where I could help eliminate even something as simple as a paper towel vs. a cloth towel I did).
 When I arrived at Cottar’s I learned that one of the first bookings they had as soon as Kenya opened was a family from New York staying in the Bush Villa for a week, and as the family had COVID in NY, they also didn’t want to wear a mask and weren’t afraid of getting sick; many people, myself included, seem just a tad more concerned with bringing COVID into a camp that has done so much to ensure the health and safety of their team than getting it.